t-scholtz/EchoMind/README.md

 ` pip3 install vosk `

-Further more you will need to download a [Model](https://alphacephei.com/vosk/models "Model"), unpack it, and update the scipt line
+Furthermore you will need to download a [Model](https://alphacephei.com/vosk/models "Model"), unpack it, and update the script line

   `"modelV_path = "/home/parallels/Downloads/vosk-model-en-us-0.22-lgraph" " `

-,to point to the correct path.
+, to point to the correct path.

 ## Wishper